EliSmith45/NeurodynamicalSystems.jl/README.md

 # NeurodynamicalSystems

-This package implements a variety of biologically-inspired (though not necessarily biologically plausible) neural networks, i.e., dynamical systems that model neural circuits, used for typical machine learning tasks.
+NOTE: THIS PACKAGE IS STILL IN DEVELOPMENT AND NOT EVERYTHING WORKS PROPERLY YET!

+This is a high-performance machine learning library built around the predictive coding algorithm used by the human brain and other neurodynamical systems.
+It implements several standard predictive coding with hierarchical Gaussian models as well as other neural circuits observed in the brain.
+It can be used for anything in computer vision/listening, natural language processing, sparse coding, agent behavior control etc., or anything else you'd use deep learning for.

+It is fully GPU compatible and can be used for either supervised or unsupervised learning.
+Also, it's really fast!

 # Introduction

+## Relevant papers
+None of these papers are affiliated with this library, but I've implemented the algorithms they describe.
+My paper on this library is coming soon!
+For now, read the papers below to learn about what this package does.

+[1] Millidge, Beren, Anil Seth, and Christopher L. Buckley.
+“Predictive Coding: A Theoretical and Experimental Review.” arXiv, July 12, 2022. https://doi.org/10.48550/arXiv.2107.12979.

+[2] Tscshantz, Alexander, Beren Millidge, Anil K. Seth, and Christopher L. Buckley.
+“Hybrid Predictive Coding: Inferring, Fast and Slow.”
+PLOS Computational Biology 19, no. 8 (August 2, 2023): e1011280. https://doi.org/10.1371/journal.pcbi.1011280.

+[3] Salvatori, Tommaso, Yuhang Song, Thomas Lukasiewicz, Rafal Bogacz, and Zhenghua Xu.
+“Predictive Coding Can Do Exact Backpropagation on Convolutional and Recurrent Neural Networks.” arXiv, March 5, 2021. https://doi.org/10.48550/arXiv.2103.03725.

+[4] Millidge, Beren, Tommaso Salvatori, Yuhang Song, Rafal Bogacz, and Thomas Lukasiewicz.
+“Predictive Coding: Towards a Future of Deep Learning beyond Backpropagation?” arXiv, February 18, 2022. http://arxiv.org/abs/2202.09467.

+[5] Shaojie Bai, J. Zico Kolter, Vladlen Koltun.
+Deep Equilibrium Models. https://arxiv.org/abs/1909.01377

+[6] C. Rozell, D. Johnson, R. Baraniuk and B. Olshausen, "Locally Competitive Algorithms for Sparse Approximation," 2007 IEEE International Conference on Image Processing, San Antonio, TX, USA, 2007, pp. IV - 169-IV - 172, doi: 10.1109/ICIP.2007.4379981.

+[7] Rutishauser U, Douglas RJ, Slotine JJ.
+Collective stability of networks of winner-take-all circuits.
+Neural Comput.
+2011 Mar;23(3):735-73. doi: 10.1162/NECO_a_00091.
+Epub 2010 Dec 16.
+PMID: 21162667.

+[8] Dylan Paiton, Sheng Lundquist, William Shainin, Xinhua Zhang, Peter Schultz, and Garrett Kenyon.
+2016.
+A Deconvolutional Competitive Algorithm for Building Sparse Hierarchical Representations.
+In Proceedings of the 9th EAI International Conference on Bio-inspired Information and Communications Technologies (formerly BIONETICS) (BICT'15).
+ICST (Institute for Computer Sciences, Social-Informatics and Telecommunications Engineering), Brussels, BEL, 535–542. https://doi.org/10.4108/eai.3-12-2015.2262428

 ## Background

 Neurodynamical systems were first popularized in neuroscience circles in the 1980s, where they were used primarily to explain the behavior of real neurons in brains.
-With recent advances in computing, dynamical systems, and deep learning, they have seen increasing application to general machine perception and signal processing tasks, such as computer vision/listening, sparse coding, segmentation, object tracking, agent behavior control etc. They are suitable for any deep learning task and are typically far more parameter efficient, typically making them far easier/faster to train than equally expressive deep neural networks.
+With recent advances in computing, dynamical systems, and deep learning, they have seen increasing application to general machine perception and signal processing tasks.
+The general idea is to form some hierarchical generative model of the data where each "layer" predicts the layer below based on its activations and parameters.
+The forward pass uses an ODE system or nonlinear solver to find the activations of each layer which minimize prediction error given the parameters, while the backward pass updates the parameters to minimize prediction error given the activations.
+This is done in a layer-by-layer manner with analytically derived update rules, so no automatic differentiation is ever used at any point.

-This package implements a variety of popular neurodynamical systems as well as a few novel ones of my own.
-They are designed to give a Flux.jl-like experience, using stateful functions similar to flux RNN cells.
-This package is still early in development, so you may run into issues with training, but I will soon ensure that they are all compatible with Zygote for automatic differentiation.
-I'll also write CUDA GPU kernels for easy parallelization.
+This package implements a variety of popular neurodynamical systems with a focus on predictive coding.
+It is designed to give a Flux.jl-like experience, but under the hood is nothing like it or other mainstream deep learning libraries.

 ## Why use neurodynamical systems instead of other deep-learning architectures?

 Generally speaking, a single-layer neurodynamical system (NDS) is just like a typical feedforward network (FNN) layer applied iteratively, or equivalently, a deep feedforward network where all layers are constrained to have equal weights.
 These so-called weight-tied networks are almost always equally expressive as their traditional explicit feedforward counterparts.[1]
-Most NDSs converge to a fixed point, meaning that given a static input, each iteration brings the neuron activations closer and closer to some fixed point.
+All NDSs converge to a fixed point for a static input, meaning that given a static input, each iteration brings the neuron activations closer and closer to some fixed point.
 Once reached, activations remain unchanged with successive applications of the layer.
 This means that a single-layer NDS can represent arbitrarily deep FNNs, leading to massive reductions in memory and computing requirements.[1]

-## Intuition
-There is a nice intuitive reason underlying these networks' seeminly magical ability to achieve the same results as explicit networks with orders of magnitude more parameters.
-This reason becomes clear when carefully considering the role that depth plays in deep neural networks (DNNs).
-Most often, the given explanation is that DNNs can express hierarchical patterns in structured data.
-While true, depth plays another role, which is arguably far more important: it can nonlinearly and iteratively "sharpen" a blurred input to create better sparse codes.

-In all neural networks, artificial or otherwise, neurons represent latent variables or patterns in an input signal.
-Each neuron *i* in layer *L* stores its corresponding pattern in its receptive field (row *i* of the *L<sup>th</sup>* weight matrix), and its activation is found by taking the inner product of its receptive field with its input (activations of layer *L-1*) and applying some nonlinear activation function.
-The activation of a neuron should signal the presence of the pattern in the input.
-In practice, it rarely does, because the patterns/receptive fields are almost always non-orthogonal.
-This means that if pattern *i* appears in the input, and neuron *j* is correlated with neuron *i,* then neuron *j's* activation will likely be nonzero even when *j* doesn't appear in the input.

-Ideally, neuron *i* will supress neuron *j* in this scenario, creating a "sharper" and more sparse code.
-This can only be done iteratively.
-DNNs learn a sequence of transformations that iteratively sharpen the input a little bit with each subsequent layer.
-This may happen simultaneous to finding hierarchical patterns depending on the network architecture, which can make learned features even less interpretable.
-Using depth for this purpose is *incredibly* wasteful.
-NDSs solve this same problem by iteratively applying the same function, which works equally well (if not better) despite using dramatically fewer parameters.
-It also makes training more stable and many orders of magnitude faster, as you often don't even need to backpropogate through the entire dynamical system.

 ## Online inference
 NDSs are excellent for sequence modeling and online real-time inference.
 When used for time-varying input signals, they provide natural smoothing just as the human brain does.
 The level of smoothing for each hierarchical layer can be controlled independently with tuning parameters, allowing these models to capture richer and more realistic dynamics in a machine perception context (e.g. little details can change quickly, but more abstract features like the setting or overall environment can change very slowly).